AhmeddEmad7/PerceptoAI/README.md

 ## Contributing

-We welcome contributions!
+We welcome any contributions!
 Please feel free to fork the repository and submit a pull request.